Board of Directors

 Dr. Litvinov, working in concert with other MUHC physicians, researches and provides tertiary dermatology care to patients with graft versus host disease, skin lymphomas, mastocytosis and other complex skin conditions.
 Dr. Litvinov working with Dr. Sasseville Co-Directs Research within the Division of Dermatology at McGill University.

-Lucie Germain PhD (Vice President)
+Lucie Germain PhD (President-elect)

 Full Professor, Department of Surgery, Faculty of medicine, Université Laval